-If you are creating a view for a DVC repo, and if the DVC repo is at the root of the Git repository and does not reference remote/cloud storage, then you can successfully visualize it without configuring additional settings.
+If you are connecting to a DVC repo which is at the root of the Git repository and does not reference remote/cloud storage, then you can successfully visualize it without configuring additional settings.

 Alternatively, you could create views from: